LightArrowsEXE/QTEC/legenda.md

 If you're looking for a specific show, ctrl+f the show's name in romaji (following anidb naming).

+**Note**: If a show has an entry in the [entries directory](/entries/), it will be removed from this list.
+For a full overview,
+you should check out both this and that directory for the time being.

 * [AIR](https://anidb.net/anime/2002)
 * [Ao no 6-gou](https://anidb.net/anime/361)
 * [Aria the Animation](https://anidb.net/anime/2659)